First Three Chapters

 A few happy stalagmites unexpectedly burst forth around her.

-The prisoner acquiesced with a gentle pat against the rock, then turned to look out beyond the opening.
+The prisoner acquiesced with a gentle pat against the rock, her home for eons, then turned to look out beyond the opening.
 It was clear that she could not move forward, blocked by an invisible wall of an impenetrable power.

 A power meant to lock a monster in.

 A soft murmur filled the cave.
-“At last you wake,” another presence spoke from outside the barrier.
-The voice spoke with the sound of a thousand whispers and hushed prayers and quiet snores.
+“At last you wake,” another presence spoke from outside the barrier, “Arka.”
+The voice announced the name of the prisoner within, sounding like a thousand whispers and hushed prayers and quiet snores.

-“Notos,” the prisoner said, breaking eons of silence.
-She looked out at the darkness with eyes that were at once calculating, sad, loving, angry, and tired.
+“Notos,” the prisoner replied, breaking eons of silence.
+She looked out at the darkness with eyes that were at once calculating, pained, loving, and tired.

 “Why now?”
 Notos asked.
 If there was any light, they might have become the shadow of a supplicant, begging for an answer.
 There was hurt in their voice, similar to a child abandoned or a lover cast aside.

-Again, she did not respond.
+Again, Arka did not respond.
 She waited patiently, boiling with conflicting emotions.
-Her eyes looked up towards the far-off surface of the ocean above.
+Her eyes looked up through the darkness of the abyss towards the far-off surface of the ocean above.

 “I cannot help you.”
 Notos was small, a lonely owl on a midnight hunt or a dog in a cage.
 “I am nothing without Lhos.”

-“You are yourself, Notos, and that is more than enough,” she replied.
-The prisoner spoke in all tongues, in all languages and voices, a cacophony of sound and song that was at once discordant and harmonious.
+“You are yourself, Notos, and that is more than enough,” Arka replied.
+She spoke in all tongues, in all languages and voices, a cacophony of sound and song that was at once discordant and harmonious.

 “You cannot escape,” Notos hissed from the shadows.

-Concerned, Notos spat: “There are rules now, order—” They changed tracks.
+Concerned, Notos spat: “There are rules now, order—” They changed tactics.
 “Would you be the world’s destruction?
 The end of all life?
-There are whole civilizations up there, humanity on nearly every island, with stories and lives to live and deaths to incur.
+There are whole civilizations up there.
+Humanity is spread out on nearly every island, with stories and lives to live and deaths to incur.
 Would you destroy all of that?”

 “I am change.”